ykaylani/najm.dot/README.md

 # unity-n-body
 N-Body Simulation implemented in Unity currently in development.
-It is an experimental project of mine that i expect to keep updating for about the next 2 years.

 ## Features
 - Gravitational N-Body Simulation
 - Double Precision Mathematics